 Rabbi Yokhanan also tells us, “Now there is in Jerusalem by the Sheep Gate a pool, in Hebrew called Beth-zatha” Jn 5:2.
 Rabbi Yokhanan’s original Greek for “there is in Jerusalem,” is definitely in the present tense.
 Strong’s Concordance identifies the Greek word esti as, “Third person singular present indicative of eimi.”
 Remember the name of God in the Gospels’ original Greek, Ego eimi, I AM Mk 14:62.

 Some scholars try to explain this as a “historical present,” a phrase describing a past event in the Greek present tense to dramatize the event described as if the reader were there watching the event occur.
 The “historical present” does appear occasionally in the New Testament but, in this passage, St. Jerome’s Latin Vulgate retains the present tense: “Est autem Jerosolymis probatica piscina, Jn 5:2, as does the Douay-Rheims, “Now there is in Jerusalem a pond, called Probatica” Jn 5:2.
-Both retain the present tense, as do virtually all the more recent major Scripture translations including the RSV2CE Jn 5:2and the King James Version Jn 5:2, suggesting that at the time Rabbi Yokhanan wrote his Gospel the Temple was still standing.
+Virtually all the more recent major Scripture translations including the RSV2CE Jn 5:2 retain the present tense, strongly suggesting that at the time Rabbi Yokhanan wrote his Gospel the Temple was still standing.

 The Jewish Persecution